 Known for his inspirational leadership, during his 18-year tenure President Carothers initiated and made a series of progressive changes to the university’s structure, infrastructure and curriculum.
-The University became know as a preeminent public institution for higher education, and a comprehensive branding initiative clearly defined the University’s distinctiveness in the marketplace.
+The University became known as a preeminent public institution for higher education, and a comprehensive branding initiative clearly defined the University’s distinctiveness in the marketplace.

 During his tenure, the University invested about $700 million in buildings and improvements at all four of its campuses; increased undergraduate enrollment, and increased the diversity among students, faculty and staff; enhanced alumni and private support; and increased the University’s endowment funds by almost 800 percent — from $12 million to about $95 million in 2008.
 President Carothers was vocal, visible, and visionary in his efforts to curb alcohol use at URI, in the state, and in the nation.
 In 1995 he strengthened the alcohol policy and substance abuse prevention programs, steps that led URI to shed its moniker as “a party school.”
 He is renowned for his leadership on this issue that affects the health and safety of students at colleges nationwide.